Blinx 2: Masters of Time and Space: Release

-Blinx 2: Masters of Time and Space was released in North America in November 2004.
+Blinx 2: Masters of Time and Space was announced in June 2004, with a press announcement calling it "the world's first 5-D game", a play on the previous game's tagline, although this was dropped before release.
+The game gone gold by November 4, and was released in North America that same month on November 16.

 Reception

 Blinx 2: Masters of Time and Space received "mixed or average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the game a total score of 33 out of 40.
 In a review of Blinx 2 for IGN, Douglass Perry called it "a solid, if slightly above ordinary, platform game", but said that nothing in the game had a "must-buy" quality to it.
 Nick Margos, reviewing for GameSpy, said of the game that "for every improvement it's made over its prequel, Blinx 2 introduces an element that seems designed to frustrate and impede your progress".
 Duke Ferris of GameRevolution explained that poor implementation of new features, designs and music counteract what should have been some interesting additions to an old genre.

 Many reviewers complained that Blinx 2 carried over issues from the first game.
 GameSpots Alex Navarro stated that the game was much less restrictive and significantly deeper than its predecessor, praising the addition of competitive and co-operative multiplayer, but lamented that it still lacked "captivating" gameplay, or characters that the players could care about.
 Jason Hill for The Sydney Morning Herald said that while the Time Sweeper sections were improved from the previous game, the Blinx series had failed to capitalise on its potential and the sequel was "another disappointment"; Eurogamers Ronan Jennings echoed a similar sentiment, stating that while the sequel had improved on the design and controls, the overall game was "just as underwhelming" as the first.

 Reviewers noted that, despite the game being titled Blinx 2 and being featured on the box art cover, Blinx himself was only featured on the cover art and in a few cutscenes; custom characters modified through the in-game character creator were playable instead.
 Gamespot in its review called this the "weirdest thing" about the game.
 Other reviewers, however, saw this as a positive, with GameZone calling it a "nifty feature", and Eurogamer noting it as "one of a few clever additions" to the game.